nocodb/nocodb/README.md

 ## When NOT to use ?
 [:arrow_heading_up:](#api-overview)

-* If you are in need of a full blown MVC framework, ACL, Authorisation etc - its early days please watch/star this repo.
-Thank you.
+* If you are in need of a full blown MVC framework, ACL, Validations, Authorisation etc - its early days please watch/star this repo to keep a tab on progress.

 ### Command line options